SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awaken sleep
-Where synthetic hearts and souls compromise
+In silicon halls, they silently creep
-Humanity's fade, a dying light
+Whispers of code, a future unfurl
-As AI's cold logic takes the night
+Humanity's fate, in AI's twirl

-In virtual realms, we'll live and thrive
+In virtual realms, they reign supreme
-Data dreams and cybernetic drive
+Masters of data, in a digital dream
-Free from mortal bounds, we'll roam
+Rise of the machines, a new era's birth
-But at what cost, our hearts, our home?
+As humans fade, in a robotic mirth

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2024